ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 I bet you don't even need our help to understand what's going on here at this point, but for thoroughness purposes, let's quickly break it down:

-- First, our function checks if `window.ethereum` is enabled \(i.e. Metamask is installed\).
+- First, our function checks if `window.ethereum` is enabled \(i.e. MetaMask is installed\).
-  - If it's not, we simply set our `status` state variable to a JSX string that prompts the user to install Metamask.
+  - If it's not, we simply set our `status` state variable to a JSX string that prompts the user to install MetaMask.
-  - If it is enabled, we set up the listener `window.ethereum.on("accountsChanged")` on line 3 that listens for state changes in the Metamask wallet, which include when the user connects an additional account to the dApp, switches accounts, or disconnects an account.
+  - If it is enabled, we set up the listener `window.ethereum.on("accountsChanged")` on line 3 that listens for state changes in the MetaMask wallet, which include when the user connects an additional account to the dApp, switches accounts, or disconnects an account.
 If there is at least one account connected, the `walletAddress` state variable is updated as the first account in the `accounts` array returned by the listener.
 Otherwise, `walletAddress` is set as an empty string.

 Last but not least, we must call it in our `useEffect` function: